spectrocloud/librarium/content/docs/06-integrations/00-aws-autoscaler.md

 ### Resize the Cluster

+To better understand the scaling behavior of the Cluster Autoscaler and its impact on a cluster, do the following exercise to gain firsthand experience with the scaling behavior.

-This section illustrates a use case to bring the Cluster Autoscaler into action.
-In this example, you will first create a cluster with large-sized worker pool instances.
+In the following example scenario, you will first create a cluster with large-sized worker pool instances.
 Next, you will manually reduce the instance size, leading to insufficient resources for existing pods and multiple pod failures in the cluster.
-As a result, Cluster Autoscaler will provision new smaller-sized nodes with enough capacity to accommodate the current workload and reschedule those contending pods on new nodes.
+As a result, the Cluster Autoscaler will provision new smaller-sized nodes with enough capacity to accommodate the current workload and reschedule those contending pods on new nodes.
 Also, the new nodes' count will be within the minimum and maximum limit you specified for the worker pool.

-For the current example, use the following steps to trigger the pod rescheduling event manually:
+Use the following steps to trigger the pod rescheduling event manually:
 <br />

 1. In the cluster deployment wizard, while defining the **Nodes configuration**, choose a large-sized instance type.
 For example, you can choose your worker pool to have instance size **t3.2xlarge** (8 vCPUs, 32 GB RAM) or higher.

 2. After your cluster is successfully deployed, navigate to the **Nodes** tab in the cluster details page in Palette, and note the count and size of nodes.
-For example, the snapshot below shows one node of type **t3.2xlarge** in the worker pool of a successfully deployed cluster.
+The snapshots below display one node of the type **t3.2xlarge** in the worker pool of a successfully deployed cluster.

   ![A snapshot displaying one node of the type **t3.2xlarge** in the worker pool.](/integrations_aws-cluster-autoscaler_one-node.png)

-3. Manually reduce the instance size in the worker-pool configuration.
-For example, reduce the instance size to **t3.medium** (2 vCPUs, 8 GB RAM).
+3. Manually reduce the instance size in the worker-pool configuration to a **t3.medium** (2 vCPUs, 8 GB RAM).
 The snapshot below shows how to edit the instance size in the node pool configuration.

   ![A snapshot displaying how to edit node pool configuration.](/integrations_aws-cluster-autoscaler_edit-node.png)

 4. Wait for a few minutes for the new nodes to provision.
 Reducing the node size will make the Cluster Autoscaler shut down the large node and provision smaller-sized nodes with enough capacity to accommodate the current workload.
-Also, the new nodes' count will be within the minimum and maximum limit you specified for the worker pool.
+Also, the new node count will be within the minimum and maximum limit you specified for the worker pool configuration wizard.

-  For example, the snapshot below shows two new nodes of size **t3.medium** spin up automatically.
-These two smaller-sized nodes will be able to handle the workload just as well as the single large-sized node.
+The following snapshot displays two new nodes of the size **t3.medium** spin up automatically.
+These two smaller-sized nodes will be able to handle the same workload as a single larger-sized node.

   ![A snapshot displaying new nodes of the size **t3.medium** spin up automatically, *collectively* providing enough capacity to accommodate the current workload. ](/integrations_aws-cluster-autoscaler_two-nodes.png)
   <br />